willfaught/paige/README.md

     <dt><code>caption</code></dt>
     <dd>Optional.
 String.
 Markdown.
 Descriptive text that appears centered below the quotation.
 Must not be used with <code>cite</code>.</dd>
     <dt><code>cite</code></dt>
     <dd>Optional.
-Unnamed argument.
+Position 0.
 String.
 Markdown.
 Citation text that appears centered below the quotation.
 Must not be used with <code>caption</code>.</dd>
 </dl>

 ### Code